mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 **Kapa-bawabaw:** Herbivorous mollusc native to Marhaban.
 **Kapsebe:** Vargr, also a pirate.
 **Kekepabweke-a:** Shrub-like plant with blue leaves that bears an edible seed pod.
 **Kewabta-apab-wa:** Armor.
-Traditionally the ceremonial armor worn by the Tap-a-wewaka- atapas.
+Traditionally the ceremonial armor worn by the Tap-a-wewaka-atapas.
 **Pa-a-bewsa:** A hatchling, also a naive individual.
 **Paesab:** A clutch or group of Bwap eggs.
 **Paesab-webab:** A mud bath.